Astorsoft/sec-slides/content/deck/security-boost-01-phishing-basics.md

 ## Punycode is not perfect

-- Doesn't trigger if full domain name uses foreign alphabet
+- Won't trigger if full domain uses foreign alphabet
  - The result can be pretty scary
- - What about buying a new iPhone on https://аррӏе.com

  ![Punycode apple](/images/punycode-apple.png)